 Insulating according to local climate

-The Queenslander home originated in Queensland, but it’s not limited there!
-This lovely architecture style is found almost anywhere in Australia.
+Queenslander home designs originated in Queensland, but it’s not limited there!
+This lovely architectural style is found almost anywhere in Australia.
 Designers only tweak the structure so it fits the local climate.

 For example, Queenslander homes in the tropical regions of Australia should have a lot of windows for natural ventilation.
 The elevated and lightweight structure enables it to release heat quickly.